chreekat/blatherings/haskell-imports.md

 The syntax of "ln" strikes me as a valid parallel.

-Further, it makes the difference between `import Foo (f) as F` and `import Foo as F` very surprising.
+Further, this proposal makes the difference between `import Foo (f) as F` and `import Foo as F` very surprising.
 That's -1 all by itself.
 I would grimace every time I tried to teach this to a new Haskeller.

+In summary, I like what this proposal is trying to do, but I think it is a step backwards.
+It's a tough nut to crack, though.
+Let's see why.

 Alternate Proposal #1
 ------------